People used to ask me to teach them how to start freelancing, and I always recommend the best articles I can find about the topic.

 Instead of explaining, I can just point to the post and say, this is everything I know.

-If you ask me in ten years, I would have updated it and still share it with you.
+In ten years, if you ask me, I would have updated it and still share it with you.

 So, is that the definition of evergreen content?